How to Sell Ticketmaster Tickets on StubHub (2026 Guide)

 #Frequently Asked Questions

-#Can you sell any Ticketmaster ticket on StubHub?
+Can you sell any Ticketmaster ticket on StubHub?

-#How long does it take to get paid after selling on StubHub?
+How long does it take to get paid after selling on StubHub?

 StubHub processes seller payments within 5-8 business days after the event takes place, not after the sale itself.
 You can choose direct deposit, PayPal, or StubHub credit as your payout method.
 Direct deposit is the fastest option for most sellers.

-#Can you sell tickets on both Ticketmaster and StubHub at the same time?
+Can you sell tickets on both Ticketmaster and StubHub at the same time?

-#Can I sell mobile-only Ticketmaster tickets on StubHub?
+Can I sell mobile-only Ticketmaster tickets on StubHub?

 Yes, as long as they support transfer.
 Most mobile tickets can be transferred through the Ticketmaster app.
 StubHub accepts mobile transfer as a delivery method.
 The buyer receives the tickets directly in their Ticketmaster account with a fresh barcode after you complete the transfer.

-#What if the transfer button is grayed out on Ticketmaster?
+What if the transfer button is grayed out on Ticketmaster?

-Yes, ticket resale is legal in the United States and most countries.
-Some states and jurisdictions have specific resale laws, including price caps or licensing requirements for high-volume sellers.
-Casual sellers reselling a few tickets per year typically don’t need to worry about licensing.
+Casual sellers reselling a handful of tickets per year typically don’t need to worry about licensing.
 Check your local laws if you plan to sell regularly.

-#Should I sell on StubHub or Ticketmaster’s own resale platform?
+Should I sell on StubHub or Ticketmaster’s own resale platform?